 Homemade Lotion Bars

 In our home, eczema, allergies, and asthma are something we have to deal with on a day to day basis.
-We all suffer from food and environmental allergies, I suffer from asthma, and me and my son both get eczema.
+We all suffer from food and environmental allergies.
+I suffer from asthma, and my son and I both get eczema.
 But little Farmer Boy definitely gets it worse than I do.
 As long as I'm eating right my skin will stay fine, but he seems to struggle with it badly every day.
 We've tried every store lotion that the doctors have recommended and even some prescription lotions that were so strong I didn't even want to touch them, but nothing worked for him.
 Finally one day I grabbed one of my homemade Lotion Bars and tried it on his skin.
-The next day it seemed like his skin actually had a little moisture in it and I thought it looked a little better so we continued use.
-Amazing after going through months of trying everything we could, the answer was right there on my bathroom shelf!
+The next day it seemed like his skin actually had a little moisture in it and I thought it looked a little better so we continued to use it.
+Amazing!
+After going through months of trying everything we could, the answer was right there on my bathroom shelf!

 While his eczema still isn't fully cleared up, we know what we can do to help his skin now and I like that I have all the ingredients on hand.
 Here's how you make our little homemade Lotion Bars.